anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-05.md

 # Module 5: BigLake external tables on Hudi snapshots

-## BigLake in a nutshell
+## About BigLake
 BigLake is feature that provides the following capabilities-
-1. A readonly  external table abstraction over structured data in Cloud Storage in supported formats.
+1. A read-only external table abstraction over structured data in Cloud Storage in supported formats.
-2. Query acceleration through metadata caching, statistics capture and more
+2. Query acceleration through metadata caching with bounded staleness, statistics capture and more
-3. Greater security over data lakes through row level security, column level security and data masking made possible with a set of commands
+3. Greater security over data lakes through row level security, column level security and data masking made possible without additional software like Apache Ranger
 4. Biglake offers decoupling of security - external tables from underlying storage (grant access to table without granting access to data in Cloud Storage)
 5. Run queries from BigQuery UI on BigQuery native tables and BigLake tables seamlessly
-6. Read/write to BigQuery and BigLake tables seamlessly from Apache Spark on Dataproc
+6. Read/write to BigQuery and BigLake tables seamlessly from Apache Spark on Dataproc including with full query pushdown
 7. Read from BigQuery and BigLake tables seamlessly and visualize with your favorite dashboarding solution
 8. Automated scheduled metadata cache refresh per requirement for data freshness
-9. Ability to view the metadata cache refresh schedule, alter the same
+9. Ability to view the metadata cache refresh schedule
 10. Ability to refresh the metadata cache on demand

 <br>